-The spare stepper terminals on the (Z) arc of the line finder connector are connected to lead "I".
-When the (Z) brushes make contact with the spare terminals, the (SLFT) relay operates and locks to ground on cam (N1).
-The operation of the (SLFT) relay operates the (DB), (DB1) and (TR) relays and advances the test switch to position 18.
+The stepper terminals on the (Z) arc of the line finder connector are connected to lead "I".
+When the (Z) brushes make contact with the spare terminals, the (SLFT) relay operates and locks to ground on cam (M1).
+The operation of the (SLFT) relay operates the (DB), (DB1) and (TR) relays which advances the test switch to position 18.
 The (DB) relay lights the (BLF) lamp.
-In position 18, the (STP1) and (SLF1) relays operate in series to ground on cam (11) and the (SLF1) relay.
-This closes a path to operate the (LFI) magnet as described in above paragraph.
+In position 18, the (STP1) and (SLF1) relays operate in series to ground on cam (J1) and the (SLF1) relay.
+This closes a path to operate the (LF1) magnet as described in above paragraph.
 When the (LF1) magnet operates the (STP) relay operates advancing the test switch to pos.
 1. As the switch leaves position 18, the (SLF1), (STP) and (STP1) relays release.
 The (ST) key operated, advances the (R1) switch to position 2.
-The (PMG) relay operated, or the (LDC) relay operated in turn operating the (PMG) relay which advances the switch to position 6.
+The (PMG) relay operated, advances it to position 6.
 The next terminal is then tested for spare, busy or idle conditions.
-The (IDC) relay is used when district circuits arranged to test 1500 ohm subscribers loops are tested by this circuit.

-12. STEP LOCATING (CL) SELECTOR
+12. STEP LOCATING (LS) SELECTOR

-With the test switch in pos.
-5 and the class switch in position 2 and the (DTS) relay normal the (LS) selector is stepped one point.
+With the test switch in pose 5 and the class switch in position 2 and the (DTS) relay normal the (LS) selector is stepped one points

-The circuit is from ground through (Y1) cam (REP1) key (With "E" wiring) or (REP) relay ("K" wiring) (PC) key normal (DTS) relay normal (E3) cam positions 2, 5 or 8 to magnet of (CL) stepper.
+The circuit is from ground thru (YI) cam (REPI) key (with "E" wiring) or (REP) relay ("K" wiring) (PC) key normal (DTS) relay normal (E3) cam positions 2, 5 or 8 to magnet of (LS) stepper.

-13. BUSY LINE FINDER
+15. BUSY LINE FINDER

-When the line finder under test is busy, ground is connected to the (DB) lead, operating the (DB) relay as the (R1) switch advances to position 6.
+When the line finder under test is busy, ground is connected to the (DB) lead, operating the (DB) relay as the (R-1) switch advances to position 6.
 With the (DB) relay operated, the circuit through the (IDL) relay is opened, preventing its operation and the advancement of the (R1) switch from position 6.
-The operation of the (DB) relay also operates the (DB1) and (TR) relays and lights the (BLF) lamp.
+The operation of the (DB) relay also operates the (DB-1) and (TR) relays and lights the (BLF) lamp.
 The (TR) relay operated opens the tip, ring and sleeve leads.
-The (DB1) relay performs no useful function at this time.
+The (DB-1) relay porforms no useful function at this time.
 The test circuit remains in position 6 until the busy condition is removed from the line finder or until the time alarm operates.

-14. IDLE LINE FINDER - START CIRCUIT OPERATION
+14. IDLE LINE FINDER - STARP CIRCUIT OPERATION